Joe Satriani discography

 This is the discography of Joe Satriani, an American multi-instrumentalist known primarily for his work as an instrumental rock guitarist, with multiple Grammy Award nominations.
 This discography includes all of his albums, including collaborations with Chickenfoot, Blue Öyster Cult, Stuart Hamm, Alice Cooper, and Spinal Tap, as well as early Squares material and G3 projects (see the collaborations section for more details).

-Since his self-titled debut EP in 1984, Satriani has released five live albums, five compilations, four extended plays, and seventeen studio albums, three of which have received Gold certification in the United States, while Surfing with the Alien went Platinum.
+Since his self-titled debut EP in 1984, Satriani has released five live albums, five compilations, four extended plays, and eighteen studio albums, three of which have received Gold certification in the United States, while Surfing with the Alien went Platinum.